-One should note that the zero reference of the PS-InSAR vertical velocity field is 123 not precisely known.
-The vertical component of the pseudo-3D PS-InSAR velocity field 124 and GNSS data have a ± 0.5 mm/yr uncertainty in the ITRF2014 (Altamimi et al., 2016), 125 which implies that the observed subsidence over the Hyblean Plateau could be a little bit 126 higher or slower.
-In the last case, slow uplift rates could be present in the Gela region.
-The 127 vertical velocity trend is obtained by projecting and stacking the PS-InSAR data across 128 a 5 km wide band along an N30°E AB profile (Figure 2b).
-Along this profile, oriented 129 perpendicular to the main regional faults, the subsidence velocity reaches, on average, ~ 1 130 mm/yr between Gela and Ragusa and increases progressively to ~ 2.5 mm/yr between 131 Ragusa and Augusta.
-All along the eastern coast, a significantly slower subsidence (or 132 a relative uplift) is observed.
-From Augusta to Siracusa, and in the southernmost part 133 of the Hyblean Plateau (HP), the subsidence rate decreases to about 1 mm/yr compared 134 to the maximum subsidence rate in the central Hyblean Plateau (Figure 2).
-In the Gela 135 region, PS-InSAR vertical velocities indicate a possible slow uplift rate of ~0.5 mm/yr 136 (Figure 2).
-To the South of the AB profile, a similar surface deformation pattern is 137 observed; an eastward increase in subsidence rates evolving towards a similar relative 138 uplift in the coastal (Siracusa) region (Supplementary Figure S1).
-A second profile, lo-139 cated 20 km south of the AB profile, shows the same eastward increase of the subsidence 140 rates, evolving towards a similar relative uplift in the Siracusa region (Supplementary Figure S1).
-142 in both the E-W and vertical components of the PS-InSAR data (Henriquet et al., 2022) (Figure 2a), indicating that these faults are locked or are creeping at a slip rate lower than the PS-InSAR resolution (± 0.5 mm/yr).
+One should note that the zero reference of the PS-InSAR vertical velocity field 125 is not precisely known.
+The vertical component of the pseudo-3D PS-InSAR velocity 126 field and GNSS data have a ± 0.5 mm/yr uncertainty in the ITRF2014 (Altamimi et al., 127 2016), which implies that the observed subsidence over the Hyblean Plateau could be 128 a little bit higher or slower.
+In the last case, slow uplift rates could be present in the 129 Gela region.
+The vertical velocity trend is obtained by projecting and stacking the PS-130 InSAR data across a 5 km wide band along an N30°E AB profile (Figure 2b).
+Along 131 this profile, oriented perpendicular to the main regional faults, the subsidence velocity 132 reaches, on average, $\sim 1 \text{ mm/yr}$ between Gela and Ragusa and increases progressively 133 to $\sim 2.5 \text{ mm/yr}$ between Ragusa and Augusta.
+All along the eastern coast, geodetic 134 data evidence a significantly slower subsidence (or a relative uplift).
+From Augusta to 135 Siracusa, and in the southernmost part of the Hyblean Plateau (HP), the subsidence rate 136 decreases to about 1 mm/yr compared to the maximum subsidence rate in the central 137 Hyblean Plateau (Figure 2).
+In the Gela region, PS-InSAR vertical velocities indicate a 138 possible slow uplift rate of $\sim 0.5 \text{ mm/yr}$ (Figure 2).
+To the South of the AB profile, a 139 similar surface deformation pattern is observed; an eastward increase in subsidence rates 140 evolving towards a similar relative uplift in the coastal (Siracusa) region (Profile CC', 141 Supplementary Figure S1).
+142

+Along the AB velocity profile, neither the Scicli-Ragusa inferred active fault (Vollrath et al., 2017) nor the other major faults of the Hyblean Plateau can be evidenced in the E-W and vertical components of the PS-InSAR data (Henriquet et al., 2022) (Figure 2a), indicating that these faults are locked or are creeping at a slip rate lower than the PS-InSAR resolution (± 0.5 mm/yr).
 Locally, fast (" 3 mm/yr) subsiding zones, most probably related to human activities such as water pumping (Canova et al., 2012), can be identified near the main cities of Augusta, Siracusa, and Noto (Figure 2a).